bluekamandy/Creative-Coding-Course-with-Processing/1_DrawingWithCode/3_PROJECT.md

 ### Step 1: Find a Painting to Work From

 For this assignment we will be drawing inspiration from the history of geometric abstraction in painting.
-You will be doing some online research and **choosing one painting** as the inspiration for your first SwiftProcessing sketch.
+You will be doing some online research and **choosing one painting** as the inspiration for your first Processing sketch.
 You may choose any painting you find online that involves geometric abstraction or hard edge painting.
 Some artists I recommend you search are: László Moholy-Nagy, Kazimir Malevich, Sophie Taeuber-Arp, Sarah Morris, Maya Hayuk, Robert Delauney, Victor Vasarely, Vera Molnar, and Bridget Riley.

 ### Step 2: Select an Interesting Crop